The Doctors Motherhood Survival Club

 Girls usually enter puberty between ages 11 and 13, but it can start as early as age 6.
 Fluctuating hormones create changes in their bodies, and one such change is the development of hair on their legs.

 One battle most moms and daughters can relate to is when a girl is allowed to start shaving her legs.
+Elizabeth and her 10-year-old daughter, Sydney, are no exception.
+Sydney wants the freedom to shave, but her mother resists.

-“Girls start to look at their friends or their peers for clues for whether or not they should shave, or when they start to wear their bras,” OB/GYN Dr. Lisa Masterson says.
+“Girls start to look at their friends or their peers for clues for whether or not they should shave, or when they start to wear their bras,” OB-GYN Dr. Lisa Masterson says.
 “It’s really a social thing.
 Really, it’s harmless.”

 … Should Kids Get a Cell Phone?